KRattnam/EdX-UCSanDiegoX-DS/Python4DS/Week-9-ExampleNotebooks/Week-9-ExampleNotebooks/README.md

 * 3. Write for a diverse audience including:

-  * a.
+  * 3a.
 General public: Reads only the title and abstract looking for high-level point mainly for conversational purposes.

-  * b.
+  * 3b.
 A company CEO: Reads introduction, research question, findings and conclusions looking for business value and details related to that.

-  * c.
+  * 3c.
 An academic advisor (or company CTO): Reads the full presentation AND your Jupyter Notebook paying particular attention to technical coherence, academic value, and technical data science strengths.

 Final presentation should also be for the above-mentioned three audiences.
 Think of the diversity of the audience.
 The whole point is to tell a story - so you should motivate a reader to care based on the question you are exploring, answer that question in a clear and concise manner, provide an honest appraisal of your results, and give the reader valuable insights.
 Use charts whenever possible.
 Avoid slides with a lot of text and bullet points - break the slide into multiple slides when this happens.
 Be concise!